particle-iot/docs/src/content/reference/firmware.md

  * ADC_SampleTime_112Cycles: Sample time equal to 112 cycles, 3.73us
  * ADC_SampleTime_144Cycles: Sample time equal to 144 cycles, 4.80us
  * ADC_SampleTime_480Cycles: Sample time equal to 480 cycles, 16.0us

+The default is ADC_SampleTime_480Cycles.
+This means that the ADC is sampled for 16 us which can provide a more accurate reading, at the expense of taking longer than using a shorter ADC sample time.
+If you are measuring a high frequency signal, such as audio, you will almost certainly want to reduce the ADC sample time.

+Furthermore, 5 consecutive samples at the sample time are averaged in analogRead(), so the time to convert is closer to 80 us, not 16 us, at 480 cycles.

 {{/if}} {{!-- has-adc --}}